 JSON Syntax

-The OptionalInputsSignType JSON object will be extended with the element JWSProfileInput.
+The OptionalInputsSignType JSON object is extended with the element JWSProfileInput.

 The SerializationSyntaxType JSON object SHALL be defined as in JSON Schema file [JSON SCHEMA FILE NAME] whose location is detailed in clause [CLAUSE FOR LINK TO THE JSON SCHEMA FILE], and is copied below for information.